uconneeb/systseminar/schedule.md

 We are meeting this semester (Spring 2023) on Mondays 10:00-11:00pm in Gant W416.
 Subscribe to [systematics listserv](/systseminar/listserv/) to receive emails containing connection information (or write to someone listed in [Contact Info](/systseminar/contact-info/)).

+### February 20, 2023

+This week we're working through the last part of Chapter 11 in Revell and Harmon (sections 11.3 HiSSE and 11.4 QuaSSE).

 ### February 13, 2023

 This week let's work through the first 2 major sections of Chapter 11 in the Revell and Harmon book: 11.2 BiSSE and 11.3 MuSSE.
 We'll save the (really long) HiSSE and QuaSSE models for a later week to avoid R coding burnout.
 If you finish those first 2 sections and still have some time to kill, you might want to read through the excellent paper in which the BiSSE model was introduced: